-The Supreme Court has been the site of the great debated of American history, from child labor prayer in the schools, to busing and abortion.
-The Oxford Guide to Untied States Supreme Court Decisions offers lively and insightful accounts of over four hundred of the most important cases ever argued before the Court, from Marbury v.
+The Supreme Court has been the site of some of the great debates of American history, from child labor and prayer in the schools, to busing and abortion.
+The Oxford Guide to United States Supreme Court Decisions offers lively and insightful accounts of the most important cases ever argued before the Court, from Marbury v.
 Madison and Scott v.
 Sandford (the Dred Scott decision) to Brown v.
 Board of Education and Roe v.
 Wade.
-Here are the landmark decisions that have shaped American life, described by some of our most eminent legal scholars.
-Arranged alphabetically, each entry provides and up-to-date official citation, the date the case was argued and decided, the vote of the Justices, who wrote the opinion for the Court, who concurred, and who dissented.
-More importantly, the entries feature an informative account of the particulars of the case, the legal and social background, the reasoning behind the Court's decision, and the case's impact on American society.
-Kermit Hall has drawn the material primarily from the acclaimed Oxford Companion to the Supreme Court, revising and updating entries where necessary, and he has written 47 new entries covering recent notable cases, including Clinton v.
-Jones, Shaw v.
-Reno, Planned Parenthood of Southeastern Pennsylvania v.
-Casey, and Turner Broadcasting System, Inc. v.
-FCC.
-The Guide also features a case index (including all cases mentioned anywhere in the text), a topical index, the Constitution of the United States, an appendix on the Justices, and a legal glossary.
+This new edition of the Guide contains more than 450 entries on major Supreme Court cases, including 53 new entries on the latest landmark rulings.
+Among the new entries are Bush v.
+Gore, Nixon v.
+United States, Gonzales v.
+Planned Parenthood Federation of America, and Rumsfeld v.
+Forum for Academicand Institutional Rights.
+Four decisions (Hamdi v.
+Bush, Hamdan v.
+Rumsfeld, Rasu v.
+Bush, and Rumsfeld v.
+Padilla) are considered in a single essay entitled Enemy Combatant Cases.
+Arranged alphabetically and written by eminent legal scholars, each entry provides the United States Reports citation, the date the case was argued and decided, the vote of the Justices, who wrote the opinion for the Court, who concurred, and who dissented.
+More important, the entries feature an informative account of the particulars of the case, the legal and social background, the reasoning behind the Courts decision, and the cases impact on American society.
+For this edition, Ely has added an extensive Further Reading section and revised the Case Index and Topical Index.
 For anyone interested in the great controversies of our time, this invaluable book is a must reada primer on the epic constitutional battles that have informed American life.